nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 54
 00:03:44,620 --> 00:03:50,310
-[SPEAKER_02]: the in between the user perspective.
+[SPEAKER_02]: the in between user perspective.

 55
 00:03:50,290 --> 00:03:53,415
-[SPEAKER_02]: us and kind of take that off our plate.
+[SPEAKER_02]: And us and kind of take that off our plate.

 56
 00:03:53,395 --> 00:03:57,685